Safer West Mercia Plan

 - Improve victim satisfaction with a focus on victims of domestic abuse

 - Tackle cyber crime

 The Police and Crime Commissioner is required to provide a statement on the contribution of West Mercia Police to achieving improvements against these national priorities.
-The latest statement will be published here when available.
+The latest statement published January 2022 is available here.

 Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Service (HMICFRS) formerly known as Her Majesty’s Inspectorate of Constabulary (HMIC) carry out inspections of police forces.
 These can range from individual function areas through to critical national issues and themes across the police service.
 HMICFRS also provide an interactive tool which allows users to compare data on recorded crimes and incidents, quality of service and resources for all police forces in England and Wales.